DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: RELATED WORK

 \subsection{3D Scene Graphs}

-A 3D scene graph is a recent 3D scene representation used to model large real-world environments as a graph structure.
+A 3D Scene Graph (3DSG) is a recent 3D scene representation used to model large real-world environments as a graph structure.
 They were first introduced by Armeni \etal \cite{Armeni2019hierachical} as a hierarchical model to connect buildings, rooms, objects, and humans in multiple layers.
-Following this introduction, Rosinol \etal \cite{rosinol20203d,Rosinol_2021_SAGE} and Hughes \etal \cite{hughes2022hydra} investigated the construction of 3D scene graphs from sensor data.
-While other approaches rather focus on modeling semantic relationships between objects \cite{Wald2020D3SSG, Wu_2021_sgfusion, Wang_2023_vlsat, koch2024sgrec, koch2023lang3dsg} from 3D point clouds.
-With the rise of large language models, 3D scene graphs also become open-vocabulary \cite{conceptgraphs,chang2023contextaware,koch2024open3dsg}, offering a deeper understanding of room types, objects, and relationships.
-Recently, 3D scene graphs have started to be integrated into robotics systems.
+Following this introduction, Rosinol \etal \cite{rosinol20203d,Rosinol_2021_SAGE} and Hughes \etal \cite{hughes2022hydra} investigated the construction of 3DSGs from sensor data.
+While other approaches focus on modeling semantic relationships between objects \cite{Wald2020D3SSG, Wu_2021_sgfusion, Wang_2023_vlsat, koch2024sgrec, koch2023lang3dsg} from 3D point clouds.
+With the rise of LLMs, 3DSGs also become open-vocabulary \cite{conceptgraphs,chang2023contextaware,koch2024open3dsg}, offering a deeper understanding of relationships between objects.
+Recently, 3DSGs have started to be integrated into robotics systems.
 Applications include navigation \cite{seymour2022graphmapper,conceptgraphs,chang2023contextaware} as well as task and motion planning \cite{agia2022taskography,rana2023sayplan}.